 While drama and the production of actor-based theatre continue their strong cultural tradition, other modes of performance art, cultural performance behaviour, movement and experimental theatre, camera-based performance, installation and new media/technologically augmented performances extend current practices and the scope of scholarship.

-Open to partnerships in research collaboration with others in the School of Arts, the School of Engineering and Design, and institutions elsewhere in the UK and abroad, the new Centre's activities will foster both individual projects in performance, directing, and writing, as well as integrative design projects with real-time synthesis and digital technologies. investigating opportunities for working at the frontiers of performance and technology, where new modes of representation and interaction are invented.
+Open to partnerships in research collaboration with others in the Arts, in the College of Business, Arts and Social Sciences, the School of Engineering and Design, the CreartivesFutures@Brunel initiative, and institutions elsewhere in the UK and abroad, the new Centre's activities will foster both individual projects in performance, directing, and writing, as well as integrative design projects with real-time synthesis and digital technologies. investigating opportunities for working at the frontiers of performance and technology, where new modes of representation and interaction are invented.

 The wider research goal is to explore the limits of physical performance, and the boundaries between digital media and embodied performance behaviour, both from an artistic and an engineering viewpoint.
 Combining live theatre with engineering, performance with scientific theory (in the various associations performance has made with research activity in cybernetics, AI, robotics, biology, the cognitive sciences, etc), the Centre will drive a series of projects over the next ten years and beyond which continue to build members' national and international relations with other research ventures into performance cultures.